 Outside of Diagon Alley in London, we can talk with the Knight Bus Conductor.
 Passers-by like us can look inside the purple, three-storied Knight Bus and hear chatter from the talkative shrunken head hanging over the steering wheel.

 One of the lesser-known must-dos in The Wizarding World of Harry Potter is a stop at the Magical Telephone Booth.
 At first glance, it might seem like an ordinary booth, but you’re with me and I just so happen to know how to use the right “M-A-G-I-C”.

 All right, time to catch the train again.
 Let’s walk to the station where you can walk through a solid brick wall onto Platform 9¾ — Hogwarts Express: King’s Cross Station.
 On this train ride, we can enjoy the urban outskirts of London into the British countryside while we catch up on all the fun we’ve already had and deliciousness we’ve already eaten.

 Back in Hogsmeade, let’s take a break at the Hog’s Head.
 After back-to-back thrilling rides, shopping, and casting spells, relaxing inside this pub located behind Three Broomsticks sounds perfect.
 We can even enjoy traditional drinks, as well as Butterbeer, Pumpkin Juice, and Gillywater.

-Time to stock up on delicious delectables at Honeydukes.
+Before you leave, it’s time to stock up on delicious delectables at Honeydukes.
 This delightful shop has legendary wizarding world sweets including Chocolate Frogs, Bertie Bott’s Every-Flavour Beans, and Exploding Bonbons.